 What are Non Functional Requirements — With Examples

-If you think of functional requirements as those that define what a system is supposed to do, non functional requirements (NFRs) define constraints which affect how the system should do it.
+If you think of functional requirements as those that define what a product or system is supposed to do, non functional requirements (NFRs) define how the product or system should do it.

-While a system can still work if NFRs are not met, it may not meet user or stakeholder expectations, or the needs of the business.
+While a system can still work if non functional requirements are not met, it may not meet user or stakeholder expectations, or the needs of the business.

-NFRs also keep functional requirements in line, so to speak.
-Attributes that make the product affordable, easy to use, and accessible, for example, come from NFRs.
+Non functional requirements also keep functional requirements in line, so to speak.
+Attributes that make the product affordable, easy to use, and accessible, for example, come from non functional requirements.

 Let’s get more specific.